ekaterinailin/AltaiPony/docs/source/tutorials/fakeflares.rst

 Synthetic Flare Injection and Recovery
 =====

+To characterize how well the de-trending and flare finding procedures actually find and characterized flares in a light curve you can inject synthetic flares into it and run the procedures to compare the recovered events to the injected ones.
+In **AltaiPony**, the shapes of the flares are generated using the emprical flare model from `Davenport et al. (2014)`_.

-These are the functions that inject synthetic flare events and manage the output.
-To run a series of iterations with synthetic flares, call the ``sample_flare_recovery()`` method on a ``FlareLightCurve``.
+To run a series of injections, call the ``sample_flare_recovery()`` method on a ``FlareLightCurve``.

 ::